Graduate Students | College of Health and Human Sciences

 Students admitted to graduate programs in the College of Health and Human Sciences may seek funding through a variety of sources, including fellowships, assistantships, grants, loans and other financial aid.
 All applicants are encouraged to review these opportunities.

 These first-year fellowships are managed by the graduate program director in each school or department.
-Applications from faculty for incoming students are due to the graduate program director by February 10.
-Please contact the director for more information.
+Please contact the graduate program director for more information.

 Purdue Doctoral Fellowship